wkdwoguss/Math-Assessment/README.md

 Then run the file 'Poker.py', you will be able to play poker with AI!

-Copyright 2025. 장재현 All rights reserved.
+Copyright 2025 장재현.
+All rights reserved.
 Use of this work is not permitted without prior written permission. contact : [gyulwow@icloud.com]